oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/hplinpack/hplinkpack_migration.md

 End of Tests.

 ```
 If an error occurs, troubleshoot the problem using the Diagnostics Utility for Intel® oneAPI Toolkits.
 [Learn more](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).
+ And the reference migrated code is attached in **migrated** folder.
 ## License
 Code samples are licensed under the GNU General Public License version 2.
 See
 [License.txt](https://github.com/oneapi-src/Velocity-Bench/blob/main/hplinpack/LICENSE.md) for details.